This page covers a brief overview of Rod Martin, Jr., the website, and his pen name, Carl Martin.

 - Scientific understanding.
 Why would a spiritual person write about such things?
 Because science is the technique by which we gain more understanding of the physical side of reality.
 Our universe is like a giant puzzle.
 As Einstein once said, “I want to know how God created this world.”*

 With humility we remain open to new answers.
 With critical thinking, we can look at the answers we receive and place them in a hierarchy of context and understanding.
 Always, we need to remain humble to the idea that our hierarchy may be flawed.
+Only then can we continue to improve upon what we have.

 About Carl Martin